-Great examples of the latter are the rituals that some couples weave into their wedding ceremony.
+In our experience as professional DC wedding photographers, we have found that many couples weave the aforementioned family-related rituals into their wedding ceremony.
 The main focus of that part of a wedding day is obviously the formal uniting of the two people getting married.
-Everyone is there to see the spouses-to-be exchange the vows and rings that bond them together for life.
-Sometimes, however, other portions of their time at the altar are devoted to commemorating the unification of their broader families.
-For instance, some Washington brides and grooms choose to alternate pouring sands of two different colors into one big jar.
-One color naturally represents the bride’s side, and the other the groom’s.
+Everyone is there to see the you and your significant other exchange the vows and rings that will bond you together for life.
+Sometimes, however, other portions of your time at the altar can be devoted to commemorating the unification of your broader families.
+For instance, you might choose to alternate pouring sands of two different colors into one big jar.
+One color naturally represents your side, and the other your future spouse’s.
 The resulting distinct layers in the new receptacle are a great depiction of how a wedding unites two families.
 They become one new whole while still retaining their distinct personalities.
 The lighting of a unity candle achieves a very similar purpose.
 Two individual flames become one larger, more powerful one.

 A third example of this kind of tradition is the putting of three pegs into a unity cross.
 As part of the process of tying the knot, a couple will each take a cross to the altar.
-The DC bride and groom will then jointly fit one inside the other.
+They will then jointly fit one inside the other.
 Next, they take three pegs and use them to secure the inner cross to the the outer one.
 Those bolts are meant to signify the Father, the Son and the Holy Ghost.
 That those elements secure the two crosses together symbolizes the way that faith helps anchor and sustain the marriage.
-As you can see in this image, the ritual makes for a powerful and impactful photograph.
+As you can see in this image, the ritual makes for a powerful and unforgettable photograph.

 The newlyweds in this picture chose to make this rite a part of their nuptials at the University of Maryland.
 Though technically outside of Washington’s city limits, that institution of higher learning is still in the DC metro area.
 And any resident of the Nation’s Capital will tell you it is very much a Washington institution!
 It is one of the best-known universities in the area and a big part of its culture.
 For that reason, many of its graduates still live nearby.
 Not surprisingly, a lot of them choose to come back to their alma mater to celebrate their matrimonies.
 Though the University of Maryland has a special significance for its alums, it is a great choice for any couple.
 The facilities are fantastic, and the location (just outside of DC) cannot be beat.